Expert-elicitation method for non-parametric joint priors using normalizing flows: Methodology

 A further method to assist in the examination of convergence is to compute the slope of a linear regression fitted to the loss values over the last $m$ epochs, whereby $m$ should not be taken too large such that the linearity assumption holds.
 Typically, the overall loss function exhibits exponential decay, but once the loss stabilizes, a linear trend is a good approximation.
 Ideally, a slope of zero would indicate perfect convergence, though some variation is expected in practice.
 To evaluate whether the slope remains acceptable, the training algorithm can be run repeatedly with random seeds and the absolute slopes across all replications can be compared.
 For training runs with the highest final slopes, we can perform a visual inspection of the trajectories of key quantities across epochs, such as the total loss, loss components, and prior means and standard deviations.
 If these runs show successful convergence, we can reasonably conclude that other runs (with smaller final slopes) have also converged.

-\paragraph{Non-uniqueness of Learned Priors} Once the elicited statistics have been learned accurately, we can examine the learned prior distribution that corresponds to this set of expert-elicited statistics.
-However, there are often multiple optimal values $\lambda^*$ that align closely with the elicited statistics yet result in different prior distributions \citep{da2019prior,manderson2023translating,stefan2022practical}.
+\paragraph{Non-uniqueness of Learned Priors} Once the elicited statistics have been learned accurately, we can examine the corresponding learned prior distribution.
+As there are often multiple optimal values $\lambda^*$ that align closely with the same set of elicited statistics, multiple replications will yield different prior distributions \citep{da2019prior,manderson2023translating,stefan2022practical}.
 This lack of uniqueness is anticipated, given the limited information provided by the set of elicited statistics compared to the complexity of the generative model \citep{manderson2023translating}.
 Furthermore, when target quantities refer solely to the observable space, we only gain access to the model's overall uncertainty with limited ability to differentiate between aleatoric and epistemic uncertainty \citep{nemani2023uncertainty,perepolkin2024hybrid}.
 Aleatoric uncertainty, by definition, is irreducible; however, several methods exist to reduce epistemic uncertainty.
 These include (i) selecting more informative target quantities, (ii) eliciting more detailed expert information (e.g., increasing the number of quantiles in quantile-based elicitation), (iii) adding theory-informed regularization terms to constrain the search space \citep[as illustrated in][]{manderson2023translating}, (iv) improving the initialization method to achieve better starting points, and (v) employing more advanced optimization algorithms when dealing with a large number of model parameters \citep{nemani2023uncertainty}.

 \paragraph{Model Averaging} Given the (potential) non-uniqueness of the learned prior distributions, it is advisable to run the training multiple times on the same expert data but with different random seeds.
 This approach helps provide insight into the variability among the learned prior distributions.
 From the resulting set of candidate priors $p_{\lambda_r}(\theta)$ for $r=1,\ldots,R$, we can, in consultation with the domain expert, exclude prior distributions that do not meet the expert's expectations.
 For the remaining set of prior distributions, which may be considered practically equivalent from the expert’s perspective, either a single prior distribution can be chosen, or alternatively, model averaging techniques can be applied.
 In the case of model averaging, the combined prior would take the form: